File Review System

 Abbreviated Headers

-We brutally optimized column titles (e.g., changing "Case Review Checklist" to just "Checklist") to reclaim valuable horizontal pixels for the new action buttons.
+We brutally optimized column titles (e.g., changing "Case Review Checklist" to just "Checklist") to reclaim valuable horizontal space for the new action buttons.